Events in Pembrokeshire in 201227th February 2012

 • Check out their website here.

-With the wealth of castles, forts and ruins in Pembrokeshire there’s something to please any history buffs…
+With the wealth of castles, forts and ruins around our county, there’s something to please any history buffs…

 Carew Castle fun days

 Be sure to schedule in a visit to Carew Castle during your visit; as well as admiring one of our most magnificent castles, there is also a programme of events held throughout the year.
 During the summer holidays there are medieval fun days in which children can discover what life was really like in a medieval castle!
 An autumn event that is not to be missed is the Halloween Extravaganza, complete with all manner of ghosts and ghouls!
 During the festive season the castle will be opening its doors for the Christmas Fayre in the medieval hall with a whole host of goodies from Christmas crafts, decorations and gifts to textiles, local produce and jewellery.
 Plus face painting, tarot readings and more.

 Visit the Carew Castle website here.